flomesh-io/pipy/README.md

 ### Tiny

-A build of Pipy worker-mode instance gives you an executable merely under 8MB with zero external dependencies.
+A build of Pipy worker-mode instance gives you an executable merely around 10MB with zero external dependencies.
 You'll experience the fastest download and startup times with Pipy.

 ### Programmable